Romans (2013 film): Plot

 Just then, the seemingly dead Fr.
 Paul/Akash gets up and reveals that he faked his death to bring out the truth in front of the townsfolk.
 He reveals that Pappichayan is the father of Fr.
 Rodriguez.
-He has blamed the town for his son's death and has been killing every priest who comes to the church by poisoning the Vayanayappam, a food which the priests eat during the ritual, thus making it look like a curse or a mysterious death.
+He has blamed the village for his son's death and has been killing every priest who comes to the church by poisoning the Vayanayappam, a food which the priests eat during the ritual, thus making it look like a curse or a mysterious death.
 It is revealed that Shibu saw Pappichayan poisoning the Vayanayappam the night he tried to run away with the loot.
 This made him return and reveal the facts to Akash.
 To avoid exposing Fr.
 Sebu/Shibu, Fr.
 Paul/Akash lies that Fr.
 Sebu/Shibu had a premonition in which he saw the truth and the townsfolk blindly believe them (since they think the priests have mystical powers).
 Pappichayan is subsequently arrested, while Fr.
 Paul/Akash asks the people to forgive Fr.
 Rodriguez, believing that it may have been Fr.
 Rodriguez's spiritual intervention that helped them uncover the truth.

 Later in the church, the priests ask the townsfolk to close their eyes for prayer.
 When everyone is praying, Akash and Shibu escape.
 While running, Akash sees Eleena, who by now has reconciled with him, and she motivates him to keep going.
 But they soon are caught by the police.
 The police inspector Vetrimaaran, who has been hunting the duo since their escape, tells the men that he knows what they did in Poomala and as a reward, their punishment will be reduced.
 Akash smiles and winks at Eleena, as the cops take him and Shibu away.

 Sometime later, it is shown that the people of Poomala are still oblivious to the truth about the priests and think of them to be god's angels.
 The end credit scenes shows two men in Santa Claus costumes celebrating Christmas with the elderly.
 The men are revealed to be Akash and Shibu, who have once again escaped from prison.